 Shaun Greenhalgh is widely known as an art forger.
 For seventeen years between 1989 and 2006, he produced and sold a wide variety of paintings, sculptures and pottery forgeries.
-These were sold to museums, at auction houses and to private buyers, making him, his parents and brother nearly £1 million.
+These were sold to museums, auction houses and private buyers, making him, his parents and brother nearly £1 million.

-In November 2005, he was responsible for forging 3 Assyrian reliefs, which when inspected were spotted as obvious fakes.
+In November 2005, he was responsible for forging three Assyrian reliefs, which when inspected were spotted as obvious fakes.
 The reliefs, of soldiers and horses, were found to have inconsistent reins, as well as a spelling mistake in one of the inscriptions.
 The museum he tried to sell these Assyrian panels too contacted the Arts and Antiques Unit of Scotland Yard and 18 months later, Shaun and his family were arrested.

 He was jailed in 2007 for 4 years and 8 months.

 Now released and working as a binman, he recently published an autobiography which has some big claims that have shocked the art culture.
 The most surprising of which, involves a painting of La Bella Principessa, a noblewoman in the court of Ludovico Sforza, Duke of Milan by Leonardo Da Vinci.